aymenabid-lab/code-competiton-TWESD-2024/README.md

 ## How do I create data for these scripts?

-You can use the scripts in this repository to generate synthetic ECG images for the [PTB-XL dataset](https://www.nature.com/articles/s41597-020-0495-6).
+Here is only an example to give idea about creating or use of data for teh compztition.
+In fact, you can use the scripts in this repository to generate synthetic ECG images for the [PTB-XL dataset](https://www.nature.com/articles/s41597-020-0495-6).
 You will need to generate or otherwise obtain ECG images before running the above steps.

 1. Download (and unzip) the [PTB-XL dataset](https://physionet.org/content/ptb-xl/), ex. from [Files](https://physionet.org/content/ptb-xl/1.0.3/#files) section of 1.0.3 recommanded version for this TWESD AI Healthcare competition.
 We will use `ptb-xl` as the folder name that contains the data for these commands (the full folder name for the PTB-XL dataset is currently `ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`), but you can replace it with the absolute or relative path on your machine.